Hyperparathyroid UK (HPT UK)

 https://www.facebook.com/groups/HyperparathyroidUKAction4Change/

 HPT UK Medical - For clinicians keen to learn from patient experience.
-Access surgical evidence pictures including NCPHPT patients, in the Gory Galleries Albums.
+View surgical evidence images, including many from NCPHPT patients, in the Gory Galleries Albums.

 https://www.facebook.com/groups/309534823165675/?ref=bookmarks